-Figure C45: Adding existing use of unsecure grass pitches to future estimated demand (matches)
+Figure C46: Adding existing use of unsecure grass pitches to future estimated demand (matches)

 Existing use of unsecure grass pitches

-Match equivalent sessions per season Projected additional new capacity needed on grass pitches to accommodate this use (no. of pitches) Projected demand identified above Total pitches to 2021
+Match equivalent sessions per season Projected additional new capacity needed on grass pitches to accommodate this use (no. of pitches) Projected demand identified above Total pitches to 2026

 Blunsdon and Highworth 0 0 11 11

 Northern 0 0 6 6

-North East 0 0 -5 0^
+North East 0 0 -4 0^

 Western 0 0 0 0

 South East 0 0 0 0

 South West 38 8 4 12

-Ridgeway 0 0 2 2
+Ridgeway 0 0 22 22

 Wroughton and Chiseldon 0 0 3 3

-Borough Total 38 8 24 34
+Borough Total 38 8 42 54

 Notes.
-Figures may not sum due to rounding. ^ netted to zero as pitch not likely to be surplus to real demand. \ displaced demand has been apportioned to this sub area for Haydon Wick CC (+2 grass pitches).
-This is not to say that provision may not appropriate in an alternative sub area. \\ displaced demand has been apportioned to this sub area for Swindon CC 3rds and 4ths who currently play outside the Borough but would like to play within the Borough (+4 grass pitches).
+Figures may not sum due to rounding. ^ netted to zero as pitch not likely to be surplus to real demand. displaced demand has been apportioned to this sub area for Haydon Wick CC (+2 grass pitches).
+This is not to say that provision may not appropriate in an alternative sub area. displaced demand has been apportioned to this sub area for Swindon CC 3rds and 4ths who currently play outside the Borough but would like to play within the Borough (+4 grass pitches).
 This is not to say that provision may not appropriate in an alternative sub area

-Figure C46: Adding existing use of unsecure artificial pitches to future estimated demand (training and matches)
+Figure C47: Adding existing use of unsecure artificial pitches to future estimated demand (training and matches)

-f unsecure artificial pitches Dustantad Takal
+· Existing use of unsecure artificial pitches

-Match equivalent sessions per season Projected additional new capacity needed on artificial pitches to accommodate this use (no. of pitches) Projected demand identified above Total pitches to 2021 Total pitches to 2021
+Match equivalent sessions per season Projected additional new capacity needed on artificial pitches to accommodate this use (no. of pitches) Projected demand identified above Total pitches to 2026

-Blunsdon and 0 0 1.4 1.4 2
+Blunsdon and Highworth 0 0 2 2

-Highworth Ü 2 2

-Northern 0 0 0.8 0.8 1^
+Northern 0 0 1 1^

-North East 0 0 0.4 0.4 1
+North East 0 0 0 0

-Western 0 0 -0.5 0 0
+Western 0 0 0 0

-South East 0 0 0 0 0
+South East 0 0 0 0

-South West 30 0.5 1.4 1.9 2
+South West 30 0.5 2 3

-Ridgeway 0 0 0.2 0.2 1
+Ridgeway 0 0 2 2

-Wroughton and Chiseldon 6 0.1 0.1 0.2 1^^
+Wroughton and Chiseldon 6 0.1 0 0

-Borough Total 36 0.6 4 5 8
+Borough Total 36 0.6 7 8

 Notes.
-Figures may not sum due to rounding. \ netted to zero as pitch not likely to be surplus to real demand.
-And half a pitch cannot be removed in practical terms. \\ pitch numbers rounded up to nearest full pitch. ^ displaced demand has been apportioned to this sub area for Haydon Wick CC (+0.5 artificial pitches).
-This is not to say that provision may not appropriate in an alternative sub area. ^^ displaced demand has been apportioned to this sub area for Swindon CC 3rds and 4ths who currently play outside the Borough but would like to play within the Borough (+0.3 artificial pitches).
-This is not to say that provision may not appropriate in an alternative sub area
+Figures may not sum due to rounding. pitch numbers rounded up to nearest full pitch. ^ displaced demand has been apportioned to this sub area for Haydon Wick CC (+0.5 artificial pitches).
+This is not to say that provision may not appropriate in an alternative sub area.